How Much Does Lawn Care Cost?

 More than 25 million Americans hire a lawn care service provider.
-The professionals have the experience and knowledge to turn your lawn into a showpiece.
+The professionals have the experience and knowledge to turn any lawn into a showpiece.
 Armed with proficiency and the right tools, they can save a homeowner money by achieving the desired results more quickly.
 They understand planting zones and regional differences in climate.
 They know native plant varieties.
 Their background ensures that they recognize issues and have the capability of resolving them.

-Lawn Care Cost: DIY vs. Hiring a Professional
+Lawn Care: DIY vs. Hiring a Professional

 Basic lawn care often seems manageable, so many homeowners take the DIY route.
 They save money and get a little exercise, some fresh air, and satisfaction if all goes well.
 For those with a green thumb, landscaping, gardening, and lawn care are enjoyable hobbies.
-You have total control and choice, adding to the DIY appeal.
+They’ll have total control and choice, adding to the DIY appeal.

 However, there can be hidden costs, and if a homeowner isn’t familiar with how to resolve issues or eliminate pests, bigger problems can arise that result in an emergency call to the professionals.

 Some homeowners may feel confused, overwhelmed, or frustrated because lawn care is not familiar territory, so to speak.
 Hiring a professional provides peace of mind.
-Letting an experienced pro manage lawn care often provides better results, particularly if your yard has any issues in need of diagnosis.
+Letting an experienced pro manage lawn care often provides better results, particularly if the yard has any issues in need of diagnosis.

 There are numerous benefits in turning to a professional lawn care provider.
 Hiring a company provides convenience and assurance that however hectic a homeowner’s schedule becomes, the lawn will be taken care of.
-Lawn care companies bring professional-grade equipment, they maintain the tools, they know the correct products to use.
+Lawn care companies bring professional-grade equipment, they maintain the tools, and they know the correct products to use.
 The homeowner doesn’t have the expense of buying tools and equipment, doesn’t have to do maintenance on any of it, and doesn’t have to store it, recharge batteries, or refill gas cans.

 Doing yard work may give some people self-satisfaction, but many people are more concerned with the results than the process.
 For them, time is better spent on other things, and leaving lawn care to the professionals is the best choice.